brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 image:  '/images/salkantay0.jpeg'
 tags:
 ---
 In 1450, Machu Picchu was built as a large estate for the Inca Emperor Pachacuti.
 It was a complex of stone temples and mist-shrouded terraces, perched high on a mountain saddle in the Andean jungle.
-A century later, invading Spanish brought war and disease that led to it being abandoned.
-The jungle reclaimed the site, and locals concealed the location, eventually being known only in legend as the Lost City of the Incas.
+A century later, invading Spanish brought war and disease, leading to its abandonment.
+The jungle reclaimed the site, and locals concealed the location, eventually becoming known only in legend as the Lost City of the Incas.

 In 1911, a lecturer named Hiram Bingham was guided to the ruins by a local farmer.
-He was disappointed to find the charcoal signature of a Peruvian explorer already there; *"A. Lizárraga, 1902"*, but it was Binghams writings that began an era of scientific exploration.
+He was disappointed to find the charcoal signature of a Peruvian explorer already there; *"A. Lizárraga, 1902"*, but it was Bingham's writings that began an era of scientific exploration.
 He led teams from Yale who unearthed roads, water channels, buildings and over 40,000 artefacts.
 In 1928, a trainline was named in his honour, joining it to the previous Incan capital of Cusco.
 He was also the inspiration for Indiana Jones.

 Machu Picchu became a UNESCO Heritage site in 1983, and was named one of the Seven Wonders of the World on 7/7/2007.
 It's the most iconic tourist destination in South America, and sees 1.5 Million visitors per year.
 Most people visit on a day trip, or stay in the luxury hotels of Aguas Calientes; the small town on the valley floor.
 Those who want the most cultural immersion walk via ancient Inca roads, seeing the ruins, valleys and cloud forests that offer a glimpse into the local history.